Positioning the Athletic Trainer as Indiana’s Preferred Healthcare Provider

 The IATA’s target audience for the Summer Symposium are Certified Athletic Trainers and other health care professionals that may find an interest in the content and knowledge the association and its constituents have to offer through lecture and laboratory presentations.

-Case Study: Exercise-Induced Anaphylaxis in a Collegiate Women’s Soccer Player
+Case Study: Dysautonomia in a Collegiate Women’s Soccer Player

 Gretchen Buskirk MBA, Med, AT, ATC, PES